reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 <img src="https://github.com/user-attachments/assets/a0c83e99-5c34-4f43-b6a8-18b3464388a5" width="50%" alt="Picture 2.5"/> <br>
 `Picture 2.5`

-## ❺ Password Cracking `Picture 2.6`
+## ❺ **Password Cracking** `Picture 2.6`
-With the user's MD5 hash, we cracked the password using third-party MD5 cracking tools. https://md5decrypt.net. <br>
+With the user's MD5 hash, we cracked the password using third-party MD5 cracking tools. https://md5decrypt.net.

-Findings
+**Findings**
 - MD5 Hash: 00bfc8c729f5d4d529a412b12c58ddd2
 - Password: "pokemon."

 <img src="https://github.com/user-attachments/assets/23df9055-76e8-41ca-96cd-51638a6e0624" width="50%" alt="Picture 2.6"/> <br>
 `Picture 2.6`

-## ❻ Metasploit `Picture 2.7-3.0`
+## ❻ **Metasploit** `Picture 2.7-3.0`
 Now that we have the username and password, we use a Metasploit framework to access other users and a Meterpreter shell to access our targets.
 Create a Meterpreter shell.
 Use the command "msfconsole" and load "windows/smb/psexec" with the stolen credentials (user ID and password) and the IP address of the client's user.
-Now, we have a secure connection if needed, and we can also change our privileges for ourselves and other users on the server using our admin status."  <br>
+Now, we have a secure connection if needed, and we can also change our privileges for ourselves and other users on the server using our admin status."

-Findings
+**Findings**
 - Access to the Admin server with DevOps privileges.
 - Located file "sevte.txt."
 - Meteroreter shell to extract the file's contents.